 Even so, lead still can be found in some metal water taps or water pipes connecting a house to the main water line in the street.
 But lead found in drinking water usually comes from the corrosion of older fixtures or from the solder that connects pipes in household plumbing.
 When water sits in these pipes for several hours, lead can leach into the water supply.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and other steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 or www.epa.gov/safewater/lead.
+If you are concerned about lead in your drinking water, testing methods, and other steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 426-4791 or www.epa.gov/safewater/lead.